 Now, what are the different types of Whey Protein Powder?
 There are three primary types of Whey Protein; Whey Protein concentrate (WPC), Whey Protein isolate (WPI), and Whey Protein hydrolysate (WPH).

 Whey Protein Concentrate or Crude Whey is the most important weapon in your muscle-building arsenal.
 It contains roughly 70%–80% Protein.
-It’s the most common type of Whey Protein and has more lactose, fat and minerals from milk.
-Though with technological advancements and scientific researches, manufacturers have been able to reduce the lactose content to negligible.
+It’s the most common type of Whey Protein and has more lactose, fat, and minerals than milk.
+Though with technological advancements and scientific research, manufacturers have been able to reduce the lactose content to negligible.
 It promotes muscle growth, counteracts muscle breakdown, and supports your workout recovery.

-Whey isolate undergoes more processing as opposed to whey concentrate, which results in a higher Protein content with less carbs, fat and these days Isolates are absolutely lactose free.
+Whey isolate undergoes more processing as opposed to whey concentrate, which results in a higher Protein content with fewer carbs, and fat, and these days Isolates are absolutely lactose-free.
 Protein percentage in Isolate varies from somewhere around 80%-90% and hence is tougher than Whey Concentrate to digest.
 It is blended with DigeZyme (digestive enzyme) for easier digestion.
-DigeZyme is a combination of enzymes that help breakdown protein such that it can be absorbed into our body and in turn make our muscles stronger.
+DigeZyme is a combination of enzymes that help break down protein such that it can be absorbed into our body and in turn make our muscles stronger.